baumrock/RockMollie/README.md

 # RockMollie

-Mollie Payment Module for [RockCommerce](https://www.baumrock.com/RockCommerce)
+Mollie Payment Module for [RockCommerce](https://www.baumrock.com/RockCommerce) that can also be used as standalone module.

 This module integrates Mollie Payments into your ProcessWire project.
 It provides a simple and efficient way to handle online payments using the Mollie API.